-(i) Functional and presentation currency

-Items included in the financial statements of each of the group's entities are measured using the currency of the primary economic environment in which the entity operates ('the functional currency').
+(i) Functional and presentation currency Items included in the financial statements of each of the group's entities are measured using the currency of the preconomic environment in which the entity operates (the functional currency).

-(ii) Transactions and balances

-Foreign currency transactions are translated into the functional currency using the exchange rates at the dates of the transactions.
-Foreign exchange gains and losses resulting from the settlement of such transactions, and from the translation of monetary assets and liabilities denominated in foreign currencies at year end exchange rates, are generally recognised in profit or loss.

-Foreign exchange gains and losses that relate to borrowings are presented in the statement of profit or loss, within finance costs.
-All other foreign exchange gains and losses are presented in the statement of profit or loss on a net basis within other gains/(losses).

-Non-monetary items that are measured at fair value in a foreign currency are translated using the exchange rates at the date when the fair value was determined.
-Translation differences on assets and liabilities carried at fair value are reported as part of the fair value gain or loss.
-For example, translation differences on non-monetary assets and liabilities such as equities held at fair value through profit or loss are recognised in profit or loss as part of the fair value gain or loss, and translation differences on non-monetary assets such as equities classified as at fair value through other comprehensive income are recognised in other comprehensive income.
+Transactions and balances currency transactions are translated into the functional currency using the exchange rates at the dates of the ons.
+Foreign exchange gains and losses resulting from the settlement of such transactions, and from the on of monetary assets and liabilities denominated in foreign currencies at year end exchange rates, generally Foreign exchange gains and losses that relate to borrowings are presented in the statement of profit or loss, within finance costs.
+All other foreign exchange gains and losses are presented in the statement of profit or loss on a net basis within other earns/flosses. n-monetary items that are measured at fair value in a foreign currency are translated using the exchange rates at the when the fair value was determined.
+Translation differences on assets and liabilities carried at fair value are reported art of the fair value gain or loss.
+For example, translation differences on non-monetary assets and liabilities such as value of the fair value and the fair value of the fair value through other comprehensive me are recognised in other comprehensive income are recognised in other comprehensive me are recognised in other comprehensive me

-Management have restated the consolidated financial statements relating to the accounting of hyperinflation.
-Refer to Note 37 for more details.

-2.4 USE OF JUDGMENTS AND ESTIMATES